Memory, Speed Reading And Study Skills. Learn From The Comfort Of Your Home.

 Kindly note that if you choose to take part in a Gloo Online Course it is your responsibility to ensure that, prior to your session, you are aware of and able to meet the above requirements needed to attend and that you have tested your device and ability to connect to the Zoom platform in order to fully participate in the session.
 As we will be focused on delivering the course and in a timely manner for all participants, we are unable to provide technical support or troubleshooting on the day, beyond the brief initial welcome and technical check which will take place just before the official start of your session.
 Most people experience no issues at all connecting to or using Zoom, though if you do it is usually because of issues with your device or its settings rather than Zoom itself.
 Following these simple steps will fix the most common issues:

-The week prior to your course date, you will be sent a Zoom meeting link to access your online session.
+Prior to your course date, you will be sent a Zoom meeting link to access your online session.
 On the day of your course, simply click on the link at the time indicated in the instructions in order to join your online session.
 You can also connect to your session using the meeting ID and password included in the details sent to you.
 To learn more about joining a Zoom session, watch the following short video:

 If you choose to connect to your online session using a smart phone or tablet you will need to download the Zoom app prior.
 As above, for the best sound quality please use a headset rather than the in-built microphone on your device.